 Pennsylvania Dutch isn’t just a dialect of German; it’s an entirely separate language.
 But due to the similarities between the two, it seems plausible that an Amish speaker may understand German, and some, though not all, do.

 Most Amish can read German, though they may not speak it often.
-German is the language used for the Bible and some other texts that the Amish don’t keep in English or Pennsylvania Dutch.
+German is used for the Bible and some other texts that the Amish don’t keep in English or Pennsylvania Dutch.

 Though church services are held in Pennsylvania Dutch, the Amish use German for reading the Bible.
-Because religion is so important to the Amish community, most people have a good understanding of German, at least enough to read the Bible.
+Because religion is so important to the Amish community, most people understand German well, at least enough to read the Bible.

-However, an Amish person may not be able to have a conversation in German.
+However, an Amish person may be unable to converse in German.
 They’re used to reading it, not speaking it.
-Most of their daily conversations are in Pennsylvania Dutch or English.
+Most of their daily conversations are in Pennsylvania, Dutch, or English.

 Just as a native German speaker can recognize words in Pennsylvania Dutch, an Amish person will likely recognize words spoken in German.
 But the Amish don’t have much practice in speaking German conversationally.